Tampa Brain Injury Attorney

 What distinguishes a brain injury as "traumatic" is the sudden and external impact that disrupts normal brain function.
 Unlike non-traumatic brain injuries, which may stem from internal factors such as strokes or diseases, traumatic injuries involve a clear event that initiates the damage.

 Brain injuries differ in type and severity.
-For example, some physicians classify brain injuries as mild, moderate, or severe on the Glasgow Coma Scale, but there are other scales that measure brain injury severity, such as the posttraumatic amnesia scale.
+For example, some medical professionals classify brain injuries as mild, moderate, or severe on the Glasgow Coma Scale.
+Other scales include the Post-Traumatic Amnesia Scale.
 Brain injuries can also be classified by how they were sustained.

 - Concussions.
-This is the most common form of TBI, typically resulting from a blow or jolt to the head.
-Concussions can cause temporary impairment of brain function, leading to symptoms such as confusion, headaches, dizziness, and memory problems.
+This is the most common form of TBI, usually resulting from a blow or jolt to the head.
+Concussions can cause temporary impairment of brain function, leading to symptoms like confusion, headaches, dizziness, and memory problems.
 Although often classified as mild, repeated concussions can have cumulative effects and lead to longer-term issues.

 - Contusions.
 A contusion is a bruise on the brain itself, which occurs when the brain strikes the inside of the skull.
 These injuries can cause bleeding and swelling in the affected area and may lead to more significant complications if not monitored closely.
 Symptoms can include headaches, difficulty concentrating, and coordination problems.

-- Skull fractures.
-While not technically a brain injury, a skull fracture can occur alongside a TBI and may lead to complications like bleeding or infection.
+- Skull Fractures.
+While not strictly a brain injury, a skull fracture can occur alongside a TBI and may lead to complications like bleeding or infection.
 Fractures can be classified as linear, comminuted, or depressed based on how the skull has been damaged.

 Detecting the Symptoms of a Brain Injury